lone17/knowledge/content/todo/Control LLM generation.md

 		- the model start with an initial state (the activation of the 1st layer) near the origin (due to input vector and the weights are usually between 0 and 1)
 		- each layer move the current state (the activation) through the activation space in some directions
 		- the directions are similar between layers, hence the state goes further and further along those directions
-		- suppose that the amount moved by each layer is within a similar range (due to layer norm), then distance travelled (the norm of the activation vector) grows linearly
+		- suppose that the step size moved by each layer is within a similar range (due to layer norm), then total distance travelled (the norm of the activation vector) grows linearly
 		- hence the variance (distance squared) grows exponentially
 	- we can analyze this by checking for shared directions between the weights across layers #todo/experiment